bgord/hna/README.md

-# hna
+# rafk

-Hacker news aggregator.
+read artricles from kindle

-**hna** is command-line tool to handle news overload problem.
+**rafk** is command-line tool to handle news overload problem.

-Blog post about developing this project is in **BLOGPOST.md** file in this repository.